utiso/dorkbot/README.md

 * index - search a specific index, e.g. CC-MAIN-2019-22 (default: latest)
 * filter - query filter to apply to the search

+### wayback ###
+Search for targets within archive.org results.

+Requirements: none

+Options:
+* **domain** - pull all results for given domain or subdomain
+* filter - query filter to apply to the search
+* from - beginning timestamp
+* to - end timestamp

 ### bing_api ###
 Search for targets via Bing Web Search API.